Tips to Help You Cope When Things Feel Out of Control

-Nobody's saying that the key to coping is forcing every lemon to be lemonade.
-But the way you think about things really does affect the way you feel.
-If you tell yourself that something is too hard or too stressful, it's definitely going to feel that way.
+The way you think about things really does affect the way you feel.
+If you tell yourself that something is too hard or too stressful, it's going to feel that way.
 But if you tell yourself you can handle something hard, you're more likely to be able to.
-Remember: If you tell yourself you can or if you tell yourself you can't—either way, you're right.

 - Focus more on what you can control and less on what you can't.

-- Make a list to organize your thoughts.
-Then decide what things on the list you can take action on and what things you can't.
+- Make a list of the things that cause you stress.
+Then decide which things on the list you can take action on and which ones you can't.
 This can remind you what's in your control and what isn't.

-- Look for sources of stress that you can limit, and then limit them.
+- Look for sources of stress that you can limit.
+Then take steps to limit them.
 That might mean turning off the news, staying away from social media, or even having less contact with certain people.

-- Choose to spend time on things that are meaningful to you in some way.
+- Choose to spend time on things that are meaningful to you.
 For example, you could do projects with your kids, foster an animal, write postcards to friends, or do random acts of kindness for your neighbors.
 Do things that make you feel good or bring you joy.

-Look for ways to keep your mind off of the chaos.
+- Find ways to keep your mind off of your worries and fears.
 It could be a project, a hobby, or even making an effort to call a friend on the phone once a week.
 Whatever you decide, choose things that are in line with your values.
-For example, streaming movies or TV shows can be a great way to distract yourself.
-But if you're going to spend a lot of time watching something, make sure it's worth your time.
-Maybe that's a comedy series to make you laugh.
-Or maybe you have some big travel dreams (you know, for when travel is a thing again).
-If so, check out some documentaries about places that interest you.

 - Be careful about coping strategies that might make things worse.

-Keeping yourself busy might keep you distracted.
-But it can also make you feel exhausted or add stress.
+Keeping yourself busy might take your mind off your stress.
+But it can also exhaust you or even add stress.
 A glass of wine or a beer in the evening may help some people relax.
 But drinking isn't a great way to deal with stress.
 It can actually make stress and anxiety worse.
-If you find that stress and anxiety are making it hard to manage daily life, talk to a doctor.
+If you find that stress and anxiety are making it hard to manage daily life, talk to a doctor or a counselor.